ttompk/ucsf_grinberg_neuro_images/README.md

 # ucsf_gringberg_neuro_images

+The goal of this project is to perform segmentation analysis on immunoflourescently labeled neurons on tissue microarrays.
+The project is in collaboration with the Grinberg Lab at UCSF.

 Three work folders:
-1. early_development: computer vision algorithm development associated with stanford's computer vision lectures
+1. early_development: computer vision algorithm development using fastai data.
-2. ucsf_development : neural net development using ucsf training materials
+2. ucsf_development : model creation using ucsf training images
-3. ucsf_production: work pertianing to actual data
+3. ucsf_production: implementation of the model into ImageJ, an open-source microscope inspection platform built by the NIH.

+Update 08/27/2019:
+Project is in early development.
+Awaiting ground truth from Grinberg lab.